I can't travel far from Market Bosworth. Is there a reason why all Market Bosworth property lawyers are not on all lender panels?

-You have 50 years left to run we estimate the premium for your lease extension to range between £31,400 and £36,200 as well as plus your own and the landlord's "reasonable" professional fees.
+With 50 years left to run we estimate the price of your lease extension to span between £31,400 and £36,200 as well as plus your own and the landlord's "reasonable" professional fees.

-The figure that we have given is a general guide to costs for extending a lease, but we are not able to provide a more accurate figure without more detailed investigations.
-Do not use this information in a Notice of Claim or as an informal offer.
-There may be additional concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Please do not take any other action based on this information without first seeking the advice of a professional.
+The suggested premium range above a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more comprehensive due diligence.
+You should not use the figures in tribunal or court proceedings.
+There may be other issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+Please do not move forward based on this information before getting professional advice.